How to Generate Certificates from Airtable Data (Step-by-Step Guide)

 {{Recipient Name}}connects to your Recipient Name field.{{Course Name}}connects to your Course Name field.{{Completion Date}}connects to your Completion Date field.

-Step 4: Generate Your First Certificate from Airtable
+Step 5: Generate Your First Test Certificate

-Step 5: Automate Certificate Generation with Airtable Automations
+Step 6: Automate Certificate Generation

 To make certificate generation easy, you can add a button directly in your Airtable base: